MeghaSingh-5634/MeghaSingh-5634/README.md

 - 🌱 I’m currently learning ML/NLP/OpenSource
 - 📫 You can reach to me through meghasingh5634@gmail.com
 - 😄 She/Her
-- ⚡ Fun fact: Did you know that the term "bug" for a computer glitch was coined by Grace Hopper, a pioneering computer scientist, after an actual moth caused issues in a computer she was working on?
+- ⚡ Fun fact: Did you know that the term "bug" for a computer glitch was coined by Grace Hopper, a pioneering computer scientist, after an actual moth caused issues in a computer she was working on!!! 😄😄😄
 ### About Me
 🌱 I'm a 3rd year student pursuing B.Tech from Noida Institute of Engineering and Technology .
 I'm an enthusiastic and adaptable individual with a keen interest in machine learning and a strong command of Java for Data Structures and Algorithms.
 I've had the pleasure of working on various projects that allowed me to explore and implement machine learning models, gaining valuable insights along the way.
 ### What I love to do??